 The resource pool is an organisation’s biggest overhead.
 But, if run well, a highly skilled and well-adjusted workforce becomes every organisation’s biggest asset.
-A stumbling block businesses face today is the lack of visibility and consequent clarity on their workforce.
+Stumbling block businesses face today is the lack of visibility and consequent clarity on their workforce.

-The experience of making informed decisions would be greatly enhanced from knowing the type of resources whose skills set could benefit your business.
+The experience of making informed decisions would be greatly enhanced by knowing the resource types in the project whose skills set could benefit your business.
 As the resource pool expands, it becomes harder to oversee and control all business continuity activities.
 In this article, we dive right into the diverse mix of full-time and contingent employees sprouting across the business landscape.

 When talking about the resource pool, every kind of contract needs to be accounted for in order to have total visibility and utilisation of commitment levels.
 In order to remain change responsive and cost-efficient, businesses need to know their workforce options.
 The planning process has to include current and future needs in order to create schedules conforming to forecasted requirements.

-Employees working full time are handed permanent contracts that can be ended before voluntary retirement by giving notice.
+Project resources working full-time are handed permanent contracts that can be ended before voluntary retirement by giving notice.
 They work a minimum number of hours and are typically offered benefits like paid leave, stock options and healthcare.

 The security associated with permanence guarantees loyalty in the long run when the resource feels his/her knowledge is being put to the test.
 Full-timers can also lend their expertise to various projects and commit to training new recruits should the opportunity to do so arise.
 Moreover, their productivity and contribution to meeting business objectives are higher due to their participation in many or all of the initiatives set out.